uccser/cs-field-guide/csfieldguide/chapters/content/en/big-data/sections/the-three-vs.md

 # Big Data and The Three V's

 Being able to find patterns in huge amounts of data can be incredibly valuable for making decisions, for example for setting prices, making recommendations, and detecting suspicious activities.
-This is why Big Data is a bit of a buzzword in tech and in commercial industries these days.
+This is why "*Big Data*" is a bit of a buzzword in tech and in commercial industries these days.
 But how big does it have to be to be called "*Big Data*"?

-Big Data is a phrase used to mean an amount of data that is so large and is generated so quickly that it is difficult to store and analyse using traditional sequential programming and storage techniques.
+Big data is a phrase used to mean an amount of data that is so large and is generated so quickly that it is difficult to store and analyse using traditional sequential programming and storage techniques.
-Big Data has three main qualities: Volume, Variety, and Velocity (often referred to as the "3Vs"), and we'll look at each of these in this section
+Big data has three main qualities: Volume, Variety, and Velocity (often referred to as the "3Vs"), and we'll look at each of these in this section

 ## Volume

-Volume refers to the quantity of data, and when it comes to Big Data there is a lot of it.
+Volume refers to the quantity of data, and when it comes to big data there is a lot of it.
 Have a look at this website showing what happens on the internet [every second](https://everysecond.io/the-internet) to get an idea of just how much data is constantly produced online!

 Your phone might have about 64GB of storage space, and it takes a long time for the typical smartphone user to run out of space.